-You like to learn.
-So, you love your career but want to know more about cardiovascular technologist education or becoming a better RRT.
+You love your career but want to know more about cardiovascular technologist education or becoming a better RRT.
 You want more of a challenge, while staying in your field.
 There are several areas of cardiovascular technology that techs can learn about and get into.
 Just do the research to find something challenging and fulfilling that fits you.

-You like to travel.
 Just like there are several opportunities in the field of cardiovascular technology, there are also ways for you to take this show on the road.
-Traveling as a healthcare professional allows you to explore and work in 13-week increments (or more, if you extend your contract!)
+Traveling as a medical professional allows you to explore and work in 13-week increments (or more, if you extend your contract.)
 It allows you to gain experience, try different locations, and find out what really works for your lifestyle.

 We caught up with one of Fusion’s own to bring some cardiovascular professional advice to the table.
 Here’s some words from Chase Ricardo, ARRT, on how he ended up in this field:

 "I am an ARRT, which stands for radiologic technologist.
 Most of the people with ARRT don’t work in the cardiac setting.
 After a few years of doing diagnostic X-rays, mainly for ER, I felt like I wasn’t helping people as much as I would like.
 I was helping diagnose people, but nothing that would actually fix them.
 I knew that my background would allow me to cross train into the Cath Lab.